iFR-OFC/casos-example-package/README.md

-# casos-example-package
+# CaΣoS-Example package

 This repository contains tutorials, examples and implementations from paper or textbooks.
-The purpose is to provide an easy on-boarding with the CaSoS toolbox.
+The purpose is to provide an easy on-boarding with the CaΣoS  toolbox, a nonlinear optimization-oriented sum-of-squares toolbox based on the symbolic framework of CasADi.